-The AVMA endorses the International Association of Human-Animal Interaction Organizations' Tokyo Declaration, which reads as follows:
+Note: The AVMA endorses this Tokyo Declaration, developed by the International Association of Human-Animal Interaction Organizations (IAHAIO).

 It is a universal, natural and basic human right to benefit from the presence of animals.

 Acknowledgement of this right has consequences requiring action in various spheres of legislation and regulation.
 IAHAIO urges all international bodies and national and local governments: